ironcore-dev/metal-operator/docs/development/dev_setup.md

 ### Disabling Pre-Push Hooks

-If you prefer manual validation, you can disable the hook:
+If you prefer manual validation, you can disable the hook by removing it from the settings file:

-1. Edit `.claude/settings.local.json`
+1. Edit `.claude/settings.local.json` (for personal changes) or `.claude/settings.json` (project-wide)
-2. Remove or comment out the `PreToolUse` hook for git push
+2. Remove the entire `PreToolUse` hook entry that contains `claude-pre-push-check.sh`
 3. Remember to run `make check` before pushing manually

 ### Start/Stop Redfish Mock Server